 Thanks to technology, manual tasks like writing on paper have been automated.
 This allows employees to focus on higher-value work like coming up with strategies to improve business importance.

 Work efficiency has also improved thanks to technology.
 If you’re a business owner whose team is busy juggling important parts of the enterprise like inventory and distribution management as well as financing and customer relations, you can improve efficiency with JD Edwards Software or any trusted ERP systems that will make your job a whole lot easier.

 Technology makes things more efficient because these developments make processes faster, especially if you are running on a tight schedule and willing to pay for better quality work.
 For example, government offices are able to streamline processes now that document applications are done almost virtually online.
-This removes the friction of having to go to the offices, sign up, line up, and do a whole lot of time consuming activities that are pretty much unnecessary these days.
+This removes the friction of having to go to the offices, sign up, line up, and do a whole lot of time-consuming activities that are pretty much unnecessary these days.
 So if you want to experience the advancement and benefit of modern technologies thru ERP systems, by going to technologyevaluation.com, you can learn more about their best ERP software suitable for your business needs.

 Aside from efficiency and productivity, technology has also improved quality of work and products overall.
 Human error is one of the major causes and one of the biggest costs that hamper business development.
 And thanks to technology, we have been able to minimize such difficulties.

 We tend to get tired, get caught up with our emotions, and, of course, feel other human needs that no machine needs to deal with.
 But with automated processes, humans barely even have to touch products at all.
 In fact, with technology, factories only experience about 23% human error, while other sectors experience even less.